Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Schwinger-Dyson Equations: the Vortex Quantum Mechanics Perspective

 The 3d FI parameter $\zeta_{3d}^{(a)}$ of the gauge group $U(N^{(a)})$ sets the BPS tension of the vortex on node $a$.
 It is related to the 1d gauge coupling $\xi_{1d}^{(a)}$ of the gauge group $U(k^{(a)})$, according to $\xi_{1d}^{(a)}\propto 1/(\zeta_{3d}^{(a)})^2$.
 Meanwhile, the 3d gauge coupling $\xi_{3d}^{(a)}$ of the gauge group $U(N^{(a)})$ is related to the 1d FI parameter $\zeta_{1d}^{(a)}$ of the gauge group $U(k^{(a)})$, according to $\zeta_{1d}^{(a)}\propto 1/(\xi_{3d}^{(a)})^2$.\\

-Let us pause and look at an example, the $\fg=A_n$ case, showcased in Figure \ref{fig:flag}.
+For a $\fg=A_n$ example, see Figure \ref{fig:flag}.
 The particular quiver theory $G^{3d}$ on top is sometimes called $T_\rho[SU(N^{(n+1)})]$, labeled by a partition $\rho=[N^{(1)}, N^{(2)}-N^{(1)}, \ldots ,N^{(n+1)}-N^{(n)}]$ \cite{Gaiotto:2008ak}.
 The $n$ circles label the gauge group $G=\prod_{a=1}^n U(N^{(a)})$, the box on the right labels a flavor symmetry group $G_F=U(N_F^{(n)})\equiv U(N^{(n+1)})$.
 An arrow between two circles labels a $\cN=4$ bifundamental hypermultiplet, while the arrow between the $n$-th circle and the box labels $N^{(n+1)}$ hypermultiplets in the fundamental representation of $U(N^{(n)})$.
 The corresponding 1d $\cN=4$ $(k^{(1)},k^{(2)},\ldots,k^{(n)})$ vortex world-line theory $T^{1d}_{pure}$ is shown on the bottom.
 The circles label the gauge group $G=\prod_{a=1}^n U(k^{(a)})$, the looping arrows label adjoint chiral multiplets, and the straight arrows label fundamental/antifundamental chiral multiplets, which makes up the flavor symmetry $\widehat{G}_F=\prod_{a=1}^{n+1} U(N^{(a)}-N^{(a-1)})$.
 Specifically, in our previous notation, the number of fundamental chirals at node $a$ is $P^{(a)} = N^{(a)} - N^{(a-1)}$, while the number of antifundamental chirals at node $a$ is $Q^{(a)} = N^{(a+1)} - N^{(a)}$.
-There are two types of cubic contributions to the superpotential: the first type of terms is due to the bifundamental/adjoint chiral multiplets, while the second type is due to the bifundamental/fundamental/antifundamental chirals, meaning the flavor teeth.
+There are two types of cubic contributions to the superpotential: the first type of terms is due to the bifundamental/adjoint chiral multiplets; meanwhile, the second type of terms is due to the bifundamental/fundamental/antifundamental chirals, meaning the flavor teeth.
 These superpotential terms can simply be read off the various triplets of arrows making closed loops in the quiver diagram.
 Mathematically, the theory $T^{1d}_{pure}$ in this example is known as a handsaw quiver, isomorphic to a parabolic Laumon space.
-This is the moduli space of (based) quasi-maps from $\mathbb{P}^1$ into the flag variety \cite{2010arXiv1009.0676F,Nakajima:2011yq,Aganagic:2014oia}.\\
+This is the moduli space of (based) quasi-maps from $\mathbb{P}^1$ into the flag variety \cite{2010arXiv1009.0676F,Nakajima:2011yq,2013arXiv1301.7052V,Aganagic:2014oia}.\\